Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 ```bash
 ros2 topic info /scaled_joint_trajectory_controller/joint_trajectory
 ```
-If there are no subscribers, kill the URSim container and the `ur-driver` and restart them until the topic appears in `ros2 topic list` and has a subscriber.
+If there are no subscribers, kill the URSim container and the UR driver and restart them until the topic appears in `ros2 topic list` and has a subscriber.

 ---